AndyIbanez/andyibanez-com/content/posts/structured-concurrency-with-group-tasks-in-swift.md

 * Instead of appending to an array, `group.async` will now return an `await`ed `DetailedImage` on each run of the loop.

-Essentially, we are "filling the group" with `DetailedImage`s that we will eventually - unless an error occurs.
+Essentially, we are "filling the group" with `DetailedImage`s that we will eventually return - unless an error occurs.
 If an error occurs, the child tasks will be cancelled, and the tasks will need to be stopped.
 Recall from [Beginning Concurrency in Swift: Structured Concurrency and async-let]() that you are responsible from keeping cancellation in mind when designing your code, but luckily it's a one-line call in the case of structured concurrency.

 Our `group` variable is of type `ThrowingTaskGroup<DetailedImage, Error>`.
 And surprise, this is a collection!
 You can iterate over it or apply some functional programming into them such as `filter`, `map`, and `reduce`.